immunant/dwarf-writer/README.md

 # Dwarf-writer

-Dwarf-writer updates a program's DWARF debug sections with information obtained through disassembly.
-The target program's debug info can either be updated in-place or written to a copy of the program.
+Dwarf-writer updates a program's DWARF debug sections and ELF symbols with information obtained through disassembly.
+The target program can either be updated in-place or written to a copy of the program.
 Writing the updated debug sections to individual files is also supported.
 For details on the sources of disassembly data and supported target architectures see [Disassembly_data.md](Disassembly_data.md).
 ![demo](demo.gif)

 ## Building and prerequisites